xambuddy/encore-tix/README.md

-# EncoreTix Backend - Setup and Run Guide (Visual Studio 2022)
+# EncoreTix - Setup and Run Guide (Visual Studio 2022)

 This guide provides step-by-step instructions to set up and run the backend application using Visual Studio 2022.